back4app/back4app-rest/docs/guide/security.md

 ## Signing Up

-`User` is a builtin entity that holds authentication data (username and password).
+`User` is a built-in entity that holds authentication data (username and password).
 Creating a new user follows the same API as creating any other entity:

 ```http
 POST /entities/User/